Vanilla-Sugared Rhubarb Chews

 Dehydrating rhubarb is quite simple.
 Normally, you would need to quickly blanch the rhubarb before dehydrating, however, since this recipe calls for macerating the rhubarb, you can skip that step!

-Basic steps for Candied Rhubarb:
+Basic steps for Vanilla-Sugared Rhubarb Chews:

-1. Slice rhubarb into about 1/3″ thick pieces.
-Try to make pieces as similar in size to each other as possible.
+- Slice rhubarb into about 1/3″ thick pieces.
+Try to make pieces as similar in size to each other as possible.Â

-3. Arrange on a dehydrating tray with enough room for air to circulate between pieces (no over lapping)
+- Arrange on a dehydrating tray with enough room for air to circulate between pieces (no over lapping)

-4. Place in dehydrator and dehydrate at 135℉ for about 7 hours
+- Place in dehydrator and dehydrate at 135℉ for about 10 hours

 It’s that easy!
 More specific instructions, including ingredient measurements are provided in the recipe below.

-Note: dehydrating times may vary (the water content and thickness of the ingredients, as well as the humidity and altitude of where you live in impact the time)
+Note:Â dehydrating times may vary (the water content and thickness of the ingredients, as well as the humidity and altitude of where you live in impact the time)

 Wanna know more?
-Check out our dehydrating “How To’s
+Check out our dehydrating “How To’s“

-You know your Candied Rhubarb is ready when the rhubarb is soft and squishy, but dry to the touch.
+Although Vanilla-Sugared Rhubarb Chews are made with a dehydrator, the desired final product is to be soft and chewy.
+The rhubarb should soft and slightly squishy, but dry to the touch.
 No moisture should excrete when torn in half and squeezed.

 A collection of handy knick-knacks to elevate your outdoor cooking experience